bayborodin/bayborodin/README.md

 ### Hi there! 👋

 I'm Nikolay.
 I work as a Go developer.
+Also, I have some background in microcontroller programming.
 In my spare time I study sections of Computer Science that are new to me, modern technologies and software engineering practices that are interesting for me.
 In this repo you will find mostly my experimenting with the code.

 ### Getting in touch
 [![Twitter](https://img.shields.io/badge/-Twitter-222222?style=flat-square&logo=twitter&logoColor=white&link=https://twitter.com/yoghoort)](https://twitter.com/bayborodin)